How to Pronounce Ukulele: Hawaiian/English

 The ukulele is a casual, enjoyment-oriented pursuit for 90% of people.
 Everyone you meet is usually very upbeat and encouraging.

 But try asking these friendly folks about how to pronounce or spell “ukulele” and tempers flare!
-Everybody seems to have an opinion and discussion can become very heated.
-Search Google and you’ll find plenty of forum threads on the subject.
+Everybody seems to have an opinion and discourse can become very heated.
+There are many online discussions around the subject.

-I don’t have a problem with the post; it’s fine, I guess.
-But it misses the main point that, I believe, causes this to be such a heated issue: the history of Hawaiʻi, cultural appropriation, and colonialism.
+Barry Maz’s post, Please Stop Arguing Over How Ukulele Is Pronounced, is the inspiration for this piece.
+It – and most takes you see – misses the main point that, I believe, causes this to be such a heated issue: the history of Hawaiʻi, cultural appropriation, and colonialism.

 How We Got Here: A Crash Course in Hawaiian History